 - The identifying information of both the seller and the buyer: name and address, including county, city, and state

 - The legal description of the property

 - The names, addresses, and signatures of all the parties involved, including the two witnesses

 - The notary public will fill the final part of the document

 When buying a real estate property in Texas, the best document to use is the warranty deed Texas form.
 It transfers ownership to the grantee, and at the same time, offers an unlimited warranty on the title, going back the entire history of the property.
 It needs to be accurately written and notarized in the end.

 That’s why if you need to issue a Texas warranty deed, the best to do it is using the template created by CocoSign.
-You will also find many other extremely useful templates for any other document you may need to write.
+You will also find many useful templates for any other document you may need to write.